 - Marriott Marquis Chicago – A luxury hotel property, Marriott Marquis Chicago feature world-class amenities and technology, a 24-hour fitness center, over 93,000 square feet of meeting space, on-site dining options, plush guestrooms, 24-hour in-room dining service, and valet dry cleaning service.
 Great for all kinds of travelers.

 Set in the North Side of Chicago, River North Gallery District, or as it is simply known, River North is known to house the largest concentration of art galleries in the country, outside of Manhattan.
 Rapid expansion starting in the 1990s have evolved this neighborhood as one of the top neighborhoods for nightlife in Chicago, especially the area around Hubbard Street.
 Along with innumerable art galleries, the neighborhood is also home to several fine-dining restaurants, lively bars, interesting entertainment venues, and famous nightclubs.
+My favorite Italian restaurant in the area is Quartino Ristorante, I’d advise to reserve a table in advance.

 Good for: All kinds of travelers.